wjuseck/swift-arrayIterationLab-lab-ios-apply-000/README.md

 ## Learning Objectives

-* Create their own `for-in` loops where appropriate.
+* Create your own `for-in` loops where appropriate.
 * Use `enumerate()` to get the `index` and `element` from the array.
 * Create `Array` variables and constants and know how to use them.
 * Know how to create an `Array` of `Int`'s and `String`'s.